PTDP/data/README.md

 # Prison Telecom Data Project

-## Background
-The [Prison Telecom Data Project](https://prisontelecomdata.org), launched in January 2021, tracks the rates charged by prison telecom providers for their services, and changes to those rates over time.
-We started collecting data on traditional phone services in January 2021.

-## Our Methodology
-You can read the complete details of our methodogy [here](https://prisontelecom.org/methods).

-**Contributors**: You can see our [team page](https://prisontelecom.org/team) for an updated list of contributors.
-Please reach out at prison.telcom.data.project@gmail.com if you would like to contribute code, data, or time.
-We always welcome additional contributors!

 ## Our Data

 You can download a flat CSV with of our rate data [here](https://github.com/PTDP/data/blob/main/data/rates.md).

 **Note**: Because our data is scraped from private entities, it is updated and ammended on a schedule we do not control.
 Furthur, our data represents telecom rates as those entities report them publicly, rather than what rates are in practice.

 ## Data Dictionary
 We maintain one flat data table for public consumption.